chrisb2/pi_ina219/README.md

 ## Performance

 On a Raspberry Pi 2 Model B running Raspbian Jesse and reading a 12-bit voltage in a loop, a read occurred approximately every 10 milliseconds.

+On a Raspberry Pi 4 running Raspbian Buster a read occurred approximately every 570 microseconds.

 ## Debugging